apache/tooling-trusted-release/docs/plan.md

    - [DONE] Allow extra types of artifact, such as reproducible binary and convenience binary
    - [DONE] Differentiate between podling PPMCs and top level PMCs
    - [DONE] Allow package deletion
-   - Allow RCs to be deleted
+   - [DONE] Allow RCs to be deleted

 2. Enhance RC display
    - [DONE] Augment raw file hashes with the original filenames in the UI
    - [DONE] Add file size and upload timestamp
    - [DONE] Improve the layout of file listings
    - [DONE] Show KB, MB, or GB units for file sizes
-   - Add a standard artifact naming pattern based on the project and product
+   - [DONE] Add a standard artifact naming pattern based on the project and product
-   - Potentially add the option to upload package artifacts without signatures
+   - [DONE] Potentially add the option to upload package artifacts without signatures
    - Show validation status indicators
    - Add developer RC download buttons with clear verification instructions

 3. Improve key management interface
    - [DONE] Display which PMCs are using each key
-   - Add key expiration warnings
+   - [DONE] Add key expiration warnings
    - Fix reported problem with adding keys
    - Add debugging output error messages for when key addition fails
    - Allow adding keys from a KEYS file